patclaffey/net-modules/README.md

 This is the vanilla Mesos experience : **port conflicts and no network isolation.**

-1. Launch the Cluster
+- Launch the Cluster
 ```
 ./demo/launch-cluster-before.sh
 ```
-2. Access Mesos
+- Access Messos
 The Mesos status page is available at:
 ```
 http://localhost:5050/
 ```
 The home Mesos tab should show no Active Tasks and no Completed Tasks.
 The Mesos Slaves tab should show two slaves available.
-3. Launch 4 instances of the Probe application
+- Launch 4 instances of the Probe application
 ```
 ./demo/launch-probes-before.sh
 ```
+- Find the IP address of the agent *netmodules_slave_1*

+4.
-4. Find the IP address of the agent *netmodules_slave_1* The Stars-visualization application is bound to port 9001 and runs on same IP Address as first slave - this ho In "before" mesos networking, tasks run on each slave bind to ports on their Host.
+The Stars-visualization application is bound to port 9001 and runs on same IP Address as first slave - this ho In "before" mesos networking, tasks run on each slave bind to ports on their Host.
 The Stars-visualization task is set to bind to port 9001.
 Since it is launched first, mesos should launch it on `netmodules_slave_1`.